yssolk9102/kwk-virtual-curriculum-4/web-app/projects/el/index.md

 ### Submission

 Here's how it will work:
-- Submit your Glitch project links and responses to a few questions about your inspiration and process on THIS GOOGLE FORM.
+- Submit your Glitch project links and responses to a few questions about your inspiration and process using [this Google Form](https://forms.gle/6gmfFEKSnG3UhWDy7).
-- Submission deadline for all camps: DATE
+- Submission deadline for all camps: Wednesday evening your second week of camp at 8pm local time
-- On DATE, the SOMETHING Estée Lauder team will select the project that they feel best...blahblahblah.
-- The scholar whose project is selected: Your work is featured, you get some freebies??

 Karlie and the Estée Lauder team can't wait to see what you submit!